lpadukana/CarND-LaneLines-P1/writeup.md

 ## 2\.
 Potential Shortcomings

-One potential failure mode would be when the lanes are no longer marked on the road.
-Current implementation will depend on the lane history when lanes cannot be detected from the incoming frames.
-This is not acceptable for production use and the pipeline should also produce some sort of confidence metrics.
+When the lanes cannot be detected on the road, the current implementation will depend on the lane history.
+This is not acceptable for production use.
+I feel that the pipeline should produce some sort of confidence metrics to indicate this.

-Another failure mode is the changes in the ambient light.
-I feel the pipeline will not be very happy with a darker image of the road ahead.
+Another possibility for failure is the changes in ambient light.
+The pipeline will not be very happy with a darker image of the road ahead.
 I played with histogram equalization to address this but this needs more tuning and I left that for later.

-Although this pipeline seems to perform well on the test images provided (and some of my own images), I feel that it isn't a representative sample of what it might encounter in the wild wild world out there, which makes it dangerous to use in production.
+Although this pipeline seems to perform well on the test images provided (and some of my own videos), I feel that it isn't a representative sample of what it might encounter in the wild world out there, which makes it dangerous to use in production.

 In general, I feel that a lane detector must publish its confidence level continuously so that other parts of the vehicle can choose to depend on it or not (assuming there is redundancy and other kinds of sensors to depend on or that it can come to a safe stop or switch to manual drive).